Essential Question Suggestions:

 To compare and contrast the Rebellions in Upper and Lower Canada

-Note: The map linked to below is used to demonstrate the location of various documents already contained in the document collection entitled # 35: The demands and struggles of nationhood: Rebellions of 1837-38 available at http://tinyurl.com/jfoaaot.
-If you wanted students to do the mapping activity without the points already in the map, you can duplicate it and edit out the points already there, or leave a few as sample points, then share the map with students.
+Note: The map linked to below is used to demonstrate the location of various documents already contained in the document collection entitled # 38: The demands and struggles of nationhood: Rebellions of 1837-38 available at https://docs.google.com/document/d/1S3vFkBrC_rLPXYTJi-86YVayQiCXyJ8scXsGR8MF9Ns/edit?usp=sharing

 Suggested Cartograf Document and Mapping Task: